Glottography/tutorials/digitising/index.md

 &nbsp;

-Add a new field called `glottocode` as a Text (string) with 8 characters.
+Add a new field called `glottocode` as a Text (string) with 8 characters, since Glottocodes always have exactly 8 characters.

 <figure>
   <img src="images/add_glottocode_field.png" alt="Add field for glottocode." width="300" />